- Iceland

 Skagafjörður

-Iceland's premier horse-breeding valley and saga heartland
+Iceland's main horse-breeding valley and saga heartland

 Oxnadalur